Samsursekh/Placement-Practice/priya-practise/React.md

 # what is the difference between framwork and library
 #  explain the flow of redux?
 #  how does react work?
-#  what is the difference between react and redux ?
+# what is the difference between react and redux?

 # what is the difference between redux and context api?

-#  difference between state and props?
-# what is useContext?
-# what is useMemo
+# what is useMemo?
+useMemo is a React Hook that lets you cache the result of a calculation between re-renders. useMemo is a built-in React hook that is used for performance optimization by caching the result of a function call and returning it when the input values to that function have not changed.
+This helps to prevent unnecessary re-rendering of components that depend on the output of that function.
+It takes two arguments: a function that returns the value to be cached, and an array of dependencies that determines when the function should be recomputed.
+If the dependencies have not changed, the cached value is returned, otherwise the function is re-executed and the new value is cached.
+It is commonly used for expensive calculations or when the output of a function is used in multiple places within a component.

-# ehat is useCallback hook?
+# what is useCallback hook?
+useCallback is a React Hook that is used to optimize the performance of functional components.
+It is used to memoize a function and prevent it from being re-created on each re-render of the component.
+By memoizing the function, the component can avoid unnecessary re-renders and improve its performance.

+When a component that uses the useCallback hook re-renders, it will return the same memoized function instance unless any of its dependencies have changed.
+If any of the dependencies have changed, then the hook will create a new function instance and return it.

+The useCallback hook takes two arguments: the function that needs to be memoized, and an array of dependencies that the function relies on.
+If any of the dependencies change, then the function will be re-created.

+The useCallback hook is often used in conjunction with the useMemo hook to optimize the performance of functional components.

-# what are classes?
+# what are classes and object?
+// Class:
+1. A class is a template for creating objects in program.
+2. A class is a logical entity
+3. A class does not allocate memory space when it is created.
+4. You can declare class only once.
+5. Class generates objects

+// objects;
+1. The object is an instance of a class.
+2. Object is a physical entity
+3. Object allocates memory space whenever they are created.
+4. You can create more than one object using a class.
+5. Objects provide life to the class.

 # how to manage a state?

 # what is difference between contolled components and unctrooled components?

 # what is react-router-dom

 # is it possible to creat a custom hook in react ? yes then how?

 # is react a library

 # what is react-fiber

 # what is eventEmmitors

 # what is ref

 # what is dom element and example

 # what is state of component in react?
+The state of a component in React is an object that holds information about the component, including its properties and values.

 # what is Reactjs?
-- React is a JavaScript library that makes building user interfaces easy.
+- React is a free open JavaScript library that makes building user interfaces easy.
 - It was developed by Facebook.
+- It is single page page application
+- It is cross platform open sourse library

 # Does React use HTML?